rbw/pysnow/docs/usage/query.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 Perhaps a bit verbose, but pretty simple and powerful.

-See the :meth:`QueryBuilder documentation <pysnow.QueryBuilder>` for more info
+See the :meth:`pysnow.QueryBuilder` documentation for more details.

 .. code-block:: python